What is a sitemap?

 How does Siteimprove use sitemaps to determine content to be checked for issues in QA, Accessibility, etc?

 By default, Siteimprove will not purposefully crawl all content listed in a website’s sitemap.
-The Siteimprove crawler usually starts at the Primary Index URL and follows the links on each page to discover the content on your website.
+The Siteimprove crawler usually starts at the Primary Index URL and then follows the links found on each page to discover the content on your website.
 For further information on the crawler see “Siteimprove's Crawler: Frequently Asked Questions”

 We will only crawl the content of a sitemap if it has been added as the Primary Index URL (Site URL) or added as an Extra Index URL by our Technical Support team.
 Otherwise, we only consider the sitemap file for presenting results within the SEO module.